DUNE/dunedb/docs/notes.md

 # Notes

+### Updates July 28 2020

+- User permissions system now implemented correctly
+  - New users are assigned a starting role automatically.
+Currently, that role is "all access" but that is now easily changed.

+- Searching now implemented.
+Full-text searching, along with form-based "Advanced" search page now active.
+API for searching now available too.

+- Reworked generation of QR codes a bit for a cleaner result, to make it easier to get just the QR code for the cutter/printer devices.
+Eager to hear back what will work.

+- User information pages now available

 ## TODO

+# Feature: tidy up production site
+- Remove 'toy' things.

+- Add front page and css files that are specific to site, including link to dev site.
+Use a global variable available to pug and global.config.

+- Think about permissions for devsite being different - how? - change the permissions code to prefix 'dev:' to all permissons questions.
+Grant `dev:*` to all user accounts

+# Feature: track component ownership chains up-and-down with graphical interface
+- First need a data source to mimic what I want
+- Then need to build map-reduce sets to allow fast lookup
+- Then need to build a gui

+# Feature: allow user to self-promote based on a collaboration secret
+- Also, send email

 # Feature: icons
 - Add an icon upload on each form page (comp,test,workfow)
   - Sensible max size
   - Keep a Cache of these files in memory, resizing to sensible if needed?
 But then how to serve?

 # Features: searching
-- Look at full text search of components and workflows
+- Look at full text search of components and workflows DONE July 27 v 4.4
 - Attempt to pull up a version of the form and allow partial entries with auto-lookup.
+DONE July 27 v 4.4
+- Document API

 # Features: authentication and authorization
 - Deal with user roles and permissions correctly